Prerequisites

 These prerequisites ensure that you have a strong foundational knowledge before building upon that knowledge in the DVM program.

-- College Level Examination Program (CLEP) and AP courses will be accepted to meet eligible prerequisites if either listed on an official college transcript or verified by the A-State registrar’s office.
+- College Level Examination Program (CLEP) and AP courses will be accepted to meet eligible prerequisites if listed on an official college transcript, college board scores, or verified by the A-State registrar’s office.

 - Applicants must complete all required coursework by July 15th of the admission year and advanced sciences courses must be completed within 10 years of the admission year.